 The book is simply organised.
 There are two pages for every day of Lent through till Easter Sunday.
 Each chapter contains a short scripture reading, mostly from the daily scheduled weekday lectionary, an extract from Hume's writing, and a short prayer.
-Over the 47 days covered, some of the cardinal's understanding of Lent and relationship with God emerge.
+Over the 47 days covered, some of the priest